 He thanked USASAC leadership for their support, and praised the OPM-SANG team for their dedication.
 He also spoke of his respect for Saudi Arabia’s Ministry of the National Guard for their military professionalism and commitment to the “the improvement and protection of their country.”

 Burgess will now serve as the organization’s 25th program manager.
 He comes to OPM-SANG from Vicenza, Italy, where he commanded the 173rd Infantry Brigade Combat Team (Airborne).

 “I welcome this privilege and pledge to support your command, as we continue to provide our partners world class advising and materiel support,” said Burgess to USASAC leadership during the ceremony.

 He thanked White and USASAC team members for their welcome and onboarding, calling it a stellar introduction to the OPM-SANG team and mission.
 Burgess said he is looking forward to meeting the OPM-SANG country team and “I look forward to supporting our Saudi partners in continuing to assist … the MNG’s transformation efforts as they achieve the goals of Vision 2030."

 The ceremony was conducted as a webcast with viewers from throughout USASAC and the OPM-SANG office in Riyadh, Saudi Arabia.
 The webcast was also available to dignitaries from the U.S. Embassy and officials from the Saudi Arabian Ministry of the National Guard and the Saudi Arabian Ministry of Defense.

-OPM-SANG is a subordinate organization of the U.S. Army Security Command, which executes the Army's security assistance and foreign military sales program.
+OPM-SANG is a subordinate organization of the U.S. Army Security Assistance Command, which executes the Army's security assistance and foreign military sales programs.